 - Email: email@example.com

 Her course offerings include History 162 (Envisioning Latin America), History 164 (Latin American History "Through the Lens"); History 262 (Early Latin America to 1790), History 263 (From Colony to Nation: Latin America in the Nineteenth Century), History 264 (The Revolutionary Option?
 Latin America 1898-2014), and advanced seminars on the indigenous experience in Latin America and Latin American revolutions, including a course on The Cuban Revolutions.
-Her multidisciplinary teaching has included the introductory Latin American and Latino/A Studies (LALS) course Conceptualizing Latin and Latino/a America and several iterations of the International Studies 110 course and study trip, including Cuba in Transition (co-taught with colleagues in the Anthropology department, spring 2002), Visions of Brazil (co-taught with colleagues in Geography and Anthropology, spring 2004), Indigenous Commodfication and Resistance in Mexico: Oaxaca, Chiapas and Yucatan (co-taught with two colleagues from the Anthropology Department, spring 2010), the aforementioned Cuban Transitions: Heritage, Ecotourism, and Cultural Transformation in the Twenty-First Century (co-taught with colleagues in Anthropology/Women's Studies/Media Studies and Hispanic Studies/Environmental Studies) and, most recently, Cubanidad: Patrimony, Expressive Culture, and Revolutionary Spaces in Today's Cuba (co-taught with two colleagues in Anthropology/Women's Studies, spring 2013), and Cuba: After the Revolution (spring 2017) (co-taught with colleagues in Anthropology/Women's Studies, Geography, and Economics).
+Her multidisciplinary teaching has included the introductory Latin American and Latino/A Studies (LALS) course Conceptualizing Latin and Latino/a America and several iterations of the International Studies 110 course and study trip, including Cuba in Transition (co-taught with colleagues in the Anthropology department, spring 2002), Visions of Brazil (co-taught with colleagues in Geography and Anthropology, spring 2004), Indigenous Commodfication and Resistance in Mexico: Oaxaca, Chiapas and Yucatan (co-taught with colleagues from the Anthropology Department, spring 2010), the aforementioned Cuban Transitions: Heritage, Ecotourism, and Cultural Transformation in the Twenty-First Century (co-taught with colleagues in Anthropology/Women's Studies/Media Studies and Hispanic Studies/Environmental Studies), Cubanidad: Patrimony, Expressive Culture, and Revolutionary Spaces in Today's Cuba (co-taught with two colleagues in Anthropology/Women's Studies, spring 2013), and Cuba: After the Revolution (spring 2017) (co-taught with colleagues in Anthropology/Women's Studies, Geography, and Economics).
 In the spring semester 2018 she will co-teach another INTL 110 course Mexico Today: An Exploration Through Expressive, Material, and Culinary Cultures" with an Anthropology/Women's Studies colleague.